Listed in order, just scroll down to find them – Bedroom Farce / Idle Women / You / Not Talking / Farragut North

 Amanda deals with her situation by not talking – she plays piano instead.
 The set included a window behind the instrument, to illuminate the pianist, and also to provide a floor shadow during the blackouts between scenes.

 The action jumps back and forth, both in location and in time.
 It was an interesting challenge – using light to keep the various events distinct.
 At the play’s close, there are night scenes, where Amanda is on patrol outside, on the perimeter of the base.
+I was able to re-use the green lamp from the earlier disco scene.

 *